erashish41/react-router/01_react_router/source.md

     routes within a parent route.
 - It allows for the nesting of routes, enabling developers to create complex navigation structures in their applications.

+- Navbar
+- A navbar is a crucial element of any website, as it provides users with a means to navigate through different pages and sections.
+- It serves as a navigation aid, providing links or buttons that allow users to access different sections or pages within the website.
+- React allows for the creation of reusable and modular components, making it an excellent choice for building complex UIs like navbars.
+- Accessibility should be a top priority when creating a navbar, ensuring that all users, including those with disabilities, can effectively navigate your website.